highcharts/highcharts/docs/dashboards/types-of-components.md

     @import url("https://code.highcharts.com/css/datagrid.css");
 ```
 Then you need to specify the component type with `type: 'DataGrid'`.
-The if you connect this component to the store, the content of the component will be automatically filled with data, and will allow the user to change the data in the store and automatically in all components that also are connected to this store, by editing values in the cell.
+If you connect this component to the store, the content of the component will be automatically filled with data, and will allow the user to change the data in the store and automatically in all components that also are connected to this store, by editing values in the cell.
 [Here is the example](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/samples/dashboards/demos/dashboards-datagrid-component)

 ### KPI Component
-Another type of component type, that allows you to visualize key performance indicators is KPIComponent.
-This component type is added with the dashboard package, so nothing apart from basic dashboards package needs to be imported.
+Another type of component type that allows you to visualize key performance indicators is KPIComponent.
+This component type is added with the dashboard package, so nothing apart from the basic dashboards package needs to be imported.
 You can define the threshold to change the style of the component, when one value exceeds it and some other useful features to better show what is important to you.

 [Here is the example](http://utils.highcharts.local/samples/#view/dashboards/demos/dashboards-component-kpi)